 You can also help your sync pairs learn new moves and passive skills by talking to Trinnia at the café in the Pokémon Center.
 The first new move your sync pair learns will require only five Training Machines, an item you'll quickly amass a decent stockpile of.
 Learning subsequent moves and passive skills requires progressively rarer items in much greater quantities, and you'll need different items depending on the role of the sync pair you're enhancing.

 To maximize your sync pairs' strength, you'll also need to scout more sync pairs.
 Scouting duplicate sync pairs will increase the strength of the original sync pair's sync move, and scouting duplicate sync pairs is also the path toward getting the rare items that can increase the ★s of your sync pairs.
+Special events may also allow you to get duplicates of certain sync pairs that aren't available from scouting.

 Getting Items by Training

 One of the ways to develop your sync pairs is to battle in the training area, which you'll discover early in the story.
-There are four different types of training areas—Level Up, Strike, Support, and Tech.
+There are four different types of training areas—level-up, strike, support, and tech.
 Level-up courses will net you level-up manuals to immediately give a sync pair XP, while the latter three courses are a great source of the role-specific items that help your sync pairs learn new moves and passive skills.
 These courses can be done repeatedly to collect lots of items.

 Evolving Pokémon in Pokémon Masters